openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

 ```

-The pinch gesture is used to trigger a pinch gesture event.
-A minimum quantity of fingers that trigger the pinch gesture is two fingers, a maximum quantity of fingers that trigger the pinch gesture is five fingers, a minimum recognition distance is 3vp, and there are two optional parameters:
+Triggers a pinch gesture.
+This API has two optional parameters:

-- fingers: specifies the minimum number of fingers required to trigger a pinch gesture.
+- **fingers**: minimum number of fingers required for gesture recognition.
+The value ranges from 2 to 5.
+The default value is **2**.
 This parameter is optional.
-The minimum value is 2 and the maximum value is 5.
-The default value is 2.

-- distance: specifies the minimum distance for triggering the pinch gesture.
-This parameter is optional.
-The unit is vp.
-The default value is 3.
+- **distance**: minimum distance between fingers required for gesture recognition, in vp.
+The default value is **5**.

-For example, to bind a three-finger pinch gesture to the Column component, you can obtain the zoom ratio from the function callback of the pinch gesture to zoom out or zoom in the component.
+The following exemplifies how to bind a three-finger pinch gesture to the **\<Column>** component.
+You can obtain the scale factor from the callback of **PinchGesture** to scale the component.